 Of course, this is subject to your unique circumstances.
 For example, if you’re reusing the same booth across multiple shows, you may spend less on exhibit design, shipping costs, and storage costs.
 Or if you’re exhibiting close to home, you might not need to spend as much on staffing, transportation, lodging, or meals.

 Once you have your budget broken down, your decisions regarding your trade show business plan will become infinitely more efficient and cost effective.
-If you’re looking for even more tips, check out our blog post about trade booth design on a budget.
+If you’re looking for even more tips, check out our blog post about trade booth design on a budget or use our trade show budget template.

 Plan for Multiple Shows